mseaman26/NoSQL-Social-Network-API/README.md

   ## Notable Methods Used
   - Creating schemas and models with Mongoose
-  - Creating subdoccument schemas
+  - Creating subdocument schemas
   - Using Mongoose model methods, such as findOneAndUpate, create, and more
   - Using MongoDB methods such as $push, $addToSet, and more
   - Modularizing route functionality into controller files
   - Testing routes with insomnia

   ## Code Snippets
 Here is an example of a MongoDB schema.
 This particular schema, "userSchema", has a couple notable features.
-First off, a function called validateEmail is declared and uses regex to check for a proper email format pattern within a string.
-That function is used within the User schema as a validator, to ensure that the "emai" field of the schema is properly filled in by the user.
+First off, a function called validateEmail is declared before the schema is created.
+It uses regex to check for a proper email format pattern within a string.
+That function is used within the User schema as a validator, to ensure that the "email" field of the schema is properly filled in by the user.
 This schema has a "friends" field, which references the corresponding model for "User."
 This allows a User to have a list of friends that refer to other Users.
-Finaly, we have a virtual function declared near the bottom that returns the total number of friends that a particular user has.
+Finally, we have a virtual function declared near the bottom that returns the total number of friends that a particular user has.
 ```javascript
 const validateEmail = function(email) {
     var re = /^\w+([\.-]?\w+)*@\w+([\.-]?\w+)*(\.\w{2,3})+$/;